akshayrdeodhar/akshayrdeodhar.github.io/about.markdown

 is wonderful, filled with people having different areas of expertise, and with two common traits- everyone is really nice and helpful.

-In the fall, I interned at an AI Chip startup in the SF Bay area, working on the compiler for a Domain Specific Language (DSL) used for implementing [PyTorch-style operators](https://dev-discuss.pytorch.org/t/where-do-the-2000-pytorch-operators-come-from-more-than-you-wanted-to-know/373)
+In the fall, I interned at Sambanova Systems in Palo Alto, working on the compiler for a Domain Specific Language (DSL) used for implementing [PyTorch-style operators](https://dev-discuss.pytorch.org/t/where-do-the-2000-pytorch-operators-come-from-more-than-you-wanted-to-know/373)